villearo/slim-maintenance-mode/readme.txt

 2. Maintenance message for website visitors in German

 == Changelog ==
+= 1.3.3 =
+* Added support for the WP-Rocket Cache plugin
+* Changed the way to get directly to the plugin deactivation from the note in the backend

 = 1.3.2 =
 * Fixed a bug which caused problems in multisite environments